rjust/defects4j/framework/test/README.md

 1. All tests running in CI pass.

-2. All bugs are reproducible.
+2. All bugs are reproducible without failing tests, when running all tests (-A).

 3. Code coverage analysis succeeds for all bugs (modulo documented issues).